The 20 Best Autosomal Dominant Hypocalcemia Doctors Near Me in New Castle, PA

 Offers Telehealth

 David Shober is a primary care provider, practicing in Family Medicine in New Castle, Pennsylvania.
 Dr. Shober is rated as an Experienced provider by MediFind in the treatment of Autosomal Dominant Hypocalcemia.
-His top areas of expertise are Familial Hypertension, Hypertension, Glucocorticoid-Remediable Aldosteronism, and Peptic Ulcer.
+He is also highly rated in 66 other conditions, according to our data.
+His clinical expertise encompasses Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Peptic Ulcer.

 Experienced in Autosomal Dominant Hypocalcemia